3 Data Entry and Editing

 1. Type 12.34 and press Enter.

-The number is right-aligned in the cell A4.
+The number is right-aligned in cell A4.
 The active cell is now A5.

 1. Type 5,6 and press Enter.

-The content of the cell is left aligned.
-This is because of the comma between 5 and 6.
-Excel interprets the entry as text and therefore is left-aligned.
+The content of cell A5 is left-aligned.
+The comma causes Excel to interpret the entry as text, which is why it’s left-aligned.
 The active cell is A6.

 1. Type 1/2/2011 and press Enter.

-The date is right-aligned in the cell.
-That’s because Excel interprets dates as numbers, treats them as numbers, but gives them a special date format.
-The active cell is now A7 .
+The date is right-aligned.
+Excel interprets dates as numbers and applies a special date format.
+The active cell is now A7.

 1. Type =2+3 and press Enter.

-The cell now displays the number 5.
-That’s because Excel treats all data that starts with= as a formula, calculates the result of the formula, and displays the result.
-The content of the cell is always the formula and not the result.
+The cell displays the number 5.
+Excel interprets entries starting with = as formulas, calculates the result, and displays it.
+The cell’s content is the formula, not the result.
 The active cell is now A8.

 1. Select cell B2, type 10% and press Enter.

 The content in cell B2 is right-aligned.
-Because of the percent sign, Excel has interpreted the data as a number.
-The real content of this cell is therefore 0.1 and this content is displayed as a percentage.
-And because cell B2 is no longer empty, the text in cell A2 is not fully shown.
+The percent sign tells Excel to interpret the data as a number.
+The actual content of this cell is 0.1, which is formatted and displayed as a percentage.
+Because cell B2 is no longer empty, the full text in cell A2 is now truncated in the display.

 1. Select cell A2.

-Figure 3.1: The active cell is A2 and the formula bar shows the entire contents of this cell.
+Figure 3.1: The active cell is A2 and the formula bar shows the entire content of this cell.

-It is possible to adjust the column width so that all the text in cell A2 will be displayed.
+You can adjust the column width to display all the text in cell A2.

 Summary

-• Formulas always start with the = character.
+• Formulas always begin with the = character.

-• An input of a number with a percent sign will be treated as a number and formatted as a percentage.
-The cell content is the hundredth part of the number entered.
+• Numbers with a percent sign are treated as numbers and formatted as percentages.
+The cell content is the numerical equivalent (e.g., 10% is stored as 0.1).

-• A cell has a content and a format.
-What is displayed is not always real content.
+• A cell has content and a format.
+What you see isn’t always the actual content.

 • Select the cell and press F2.
-The cursor will be placed at the end of the cell content and the content can be edited.
+The cursor moves to the end of the cell content for editing.

-• Select the cell and click in the formula bar on the place where you want to start editing.
+• Select the cell and click in the formula bar to position the cursor for editing.

-When the cell is in editing mode, the mode on the status bar (bottom left) has been changed from Ready to Edit.
-And furthermore, three icons on the left of the formula bar are activated:
+When a cell is in edit mode, the status bar (bottom left) changes from “Ready” to “Edit.”
+Three icons also appear to the left of the formula bar:

 Undo Undo